RxLaboratory/Ramses/src-docs/docs/components/addons/maya-import.md

 - Files can be imported as **references**.
 - **All transformations** of all nodes can be *locked*.
+- By default, a **namespace** is created to store the imported objects.
+This can be deactivated.
+Use with caution as name conflicts can generate errors on import/update!
+- Imported objects are grouped in a transform node.
+By default, a **shape** (a square around the objects as a *nurbsCurve*) is created to easily manipulate them in the viewport.
 - When importing a shader library, **shaders can automatically be applied** on the selected nodes.
   *Ramses* will use the node names to apply the shaders: the selected nodes must have the *exact same name* as the nodes in the scene used to publish the shaders.